aishwaryathombare/Excel_Store_Data_Analysis/README.md

-# Excel Vrinda Store Data Analysis Project
+# Vrinda Store Data Analysis Project

 This repository offers a detailed analysis of sales and customer data to help Vrinda Store improve its strategies and boost performance.
 Check out the insights and findings!